Determining the dominant partial wave contributions from angular distributions of single- and double-polarization observables in pseudoscalar meson photoproduction: Legendre coefficients in terms of multipoles

 It is written first as defined by the symmetric matrix $\mathcal{C}_{0}^{\check{E}}$ and then evaluated as an expression in terms of bilinear products of multipoles.
 Expressions of the latter kind may be found at other places in the literature (see eg. \cite{FTS}).
 We also use this example to clarify our convention for sorting the complex multipoles into vectors.
 Table \ref{tab:CoeffsEright1} contains the example for $\text{L}_{\text{max}} = 3$, i.e.:

 In order to save space, the partial wave compositions for all observables investigated in this work are given in a shorter graphical representation.
 All Legendre coefficients are included here for a truncation at the $F$-waves.
-An explicit example of the color scheme is provided in Table \ref{tab:CoeffsEright2}.
+An explicit example, as well as a more detailed explanation of the color scheme, are provided in Table \ref{tab:CoeffsEright2}.
 Each small colored block represents a matrix entry.
 Positive matrix entries have red color, negative ones are blue.

 The strength of the color shading corresponds to the magnitude of the entry.
 White entries are therefore zero.
 With the color scheme introduced here, the remaining Legendre coefficients $\left(a_{\text{L}_{\text{max}}}\right)^{\check{E}}_{(1,2,3,4,5,6)}$ defining $\check{E}$ can be represented as well.
 Their matrices are shown in Tables \ref{tab:CoeffsEright2} to \ref{tab:CoeffsEright6} and provide further examples for the color scheme.
 The graphical representation is shown for all investigated observables, for $\text{L}_{\text{max}} = 5$, in appendix \ref{sec:PWContentFormulas}.
 The thin gray lines separate definite partial wave interferences.
 These interference contributions can be rather obscured in the bilinear product expressions such as given in the last line of Table \ref{tab:CoeffsEright1}.
 Next we introduce a symbolic notation that clarifies the possible partial wave interferences contributing to a particular Legendre coefficient.
 We observe that each block separated by the thin lines in Tables \ref{tab:CoeffsEright1} to \ref{tab:CoeffsEright9} is exactly a contribution of bilinear products of multipoles $\mathcal{M}_{\ell_{1}}^{\ast} \mathcal{M}_{\ell_{2}}$ for two specific angular momenta $\ell_{1}$ and $\ell_{2}$.
 Each such block (or more precisely the contributions coming from two blocks, since all $\mathcal{C}_{k}^{\check{\Omega}^{\alpha}}$ are either symmetric or hermitean) is denoted by a 'scalar product' symbol $\left<-,-\right>$ indicating which partial waves contribute to the possible interferences in each coefficient (employing the standard spectrocopic notation for $S$-, $P$- $\ldots$ waves).
 In this way, the partial wave interferences in the coefficients defined by the matrices given in Tables \ref{tab:CoeffsEright2} to \ref{tab:CoeffsEright9} can be written compactly as: {\allowdisplaybreaks